 The ABS uses a stratification approach to compile the indexes.
 Dwelling transactions are stratified by dwelling type, long term median price and Socio-Economic Index for Areas (SEIFA).
 Similar dwellings (not exactly the same dwellings) are priced each period and changes in other characteristics of the dwelling stock are not removed from the price index.
 The change in the median dwelling transaction prices of these strata from quarter to quarter are weighted together to produce a measure of price change at the capital city level.

-Estimates are also available for the median price and transfer counts of established houses and attached dwellings for capital cities in Residential Property Price Indexes: Eight Capital Cities (cat. no. 6416.0).
-Additional outputs for median price and transfer counts for the rest of state for established houses and attached dwellings are available in a time series spreadsheet on the ABS website.
+Estimates are also available for the median price and transfer counts of established houses and attached dwellings for capital cities and rest of state in Residential Property Price Indexes: Eight Capital Cities (cat. no. 6416.0).

 Also published are statistics relating to the total value of the dwelling stock, the mean price and number of residential dwellings by state.
 These indicators are used to estimate the value of housing as a component of wealth in the national accounts.

 The Residential Property Price Indexes: Eight Capital Cities (cat. no. 6416.0) is released each quarter, (three months ending March, June, September and December).
-The data are typically released approximately 12 weeks after the reference quarter, in line with the Australian National Accounts: Finance and Wealth (cat. no. 5232.0).
+The data are typically released approximately twelve weeks after the end of the reference quarter, in line with the Australian National Accounts: Finance and Wealth (cat. no. 5232.0).
 Price observations are collected throughout the quarter and are classified into the relevant quarter depending on the date of exchange of contracts.

 The accuracy of the indexes relies on the number of price observations available each quarter.
 All Australian residential property sales data are supplied to the ABS by CoreLogic RP Data.
 This dataset is a combination of residential property sales data obtained from State and Territory Land Titles Office or Valuers General Offices in each capital city (collectively referred to as VGs) and real estate agents data provided to CoreLogic RP Data.
 The ABS applies classifications to this dataset to create the residential property sales dataset from which the price indexes and related statistics are produced.